 Consumption of turmeric is completely safe during the lactation period.
 But one should consume this herb in smaller and apt quantity by using it in the preparation of the dishes.
 It is best to avoid any supplements for turmeric, though.

 Never have an excess of turmeric as it can end up drying the milk and even lead to reduced lactating properties.
-It is advisable always to consult a doctor to prevent from dry and flaky skin, dry mouth, reduced lactation, etc.
+It is advisable always to consult a doctor to prevent dry and flaky skin, dry mouth, reduced lactation, etc.

 Are There Any Side Effects?